willysharp5/RuleReady_/docs/howitworks.md

   - Monitored targets with schedule and notification prefs
   - Optional `complianceMetadata` links a site to a compliance rule (jurisdiction/topic/priority)

-- `scrapeResults`
+- `scrapeResults` (legacy)
-  - Versioned content snapshots with change tracking
+  - Versioned page snapshots for general websites
-  - Stores markdown, metadata, diff, changeStatus, and optional AI analysis
+  - In compliance mode, legacy writes are frozen and read paths are shimmed from compliance data

-- `changeAlerts`
+- `changeAlerts` (legacy)
-  - User-facing alert rows created when meaningful changes are detected
+  - In compliance mode, dashboard ‘unread alerts’ are derived from `complianceChanges`

 - `emailConfig`, `userSettings`
   - Delivery settings (email verification, template), AI settings (model, base URL, threshold)